NSE4 System and Network Administration Practice Question

 The port forwarding rule maps the public IP to the DMZ server, not the internal server

-The port forwarding rule explicitly maps external HTTP (port 80) to the DMZ web server at 10.0.0.10.
-Since the internal web server at 192.168.1.10 is not referenced in any port forwarding rule, traffic destined to the public IP 203.0.113.1:80 from the internal network will not be redirected to 192.168.1.10.
-This is the root cause of the issue, not a missing hairpin NAT or misconfigured outbound NAT.
+The port forwarding rule is configured to forward external HTTP requests (port 80) to the DMZ web server at 10.0.0.10.
+The internal web server at 192.168.1.10 is not covered by any port forwarding rule.
+Therefore, when internal users try to access the public IP 203.0.113.1:80, the traffic is not redirected to the internal server, and the request fails.
+This is the primary cause, not a missing hairpin NAT or misconfigured outbound NAT.

 Answer analysis